đ Help Centre

 When creating a listing, youâll be asked to provide:

-- Basic details: name, age, breed, size, gender.
+- Basics: name, age, breed, size, gender.

 All listings begin as drafts.
 Once submitted, they go through a quick admin review before appearing in the Dog Gallery.
 Remember: HomeWagger does not allow sales.
-This is about rehoming only.
+This is rehoming only.

 Can I sell my dog?